QuantumQualia/Tbioinfochallenge2022/README.md

 ```

 ## Credits
-Thanks to the Bioinformatics team at Tempus for allowing me to take a stab at a fun problem, even though I didn't complete it fully I learned a big on the way.
+Thanks to the Bioinformatics team at Tempus for allowing me to take a stab at a fun problem, even though I didn't complete it fully I learned a bit on the way.
 Update: I have completed it in it's entirety and am asking for another review.